simbo1905/ZkToDo2/readme.txt

 	setting "hibernate.hbm2ddl.auto=xxxx" in file src/main/webapp/WEB-INF/classes/zktodo2.properties
-	seems to give some issues. 'validate' does not seem to work on heroku and 'update' seems to drop data locally. flipping between the two seems to get things working. of course that setting is a bit lazy you can have hibernate generate the sql ddl script and use the heroku tools to mangage your schema for a real app.
+	seems to give some issues. 'validate' does not seem to work on heroku and 'update' seems to drop data locally. flipping between the two seems to get things working. of course that setting is a bit lazy you can have hibernate generate the sql ddl script and use the heroku tools to manage your schema for a real app.